Last Updated: July 24, 2021

 You’ll unlock the virtual private network feature once you pay for the midlevel ‘internet security’ plan.
 You can also pay $39 to use it along with the free program or the ‘Pro’ plan.
 The latter option doesn’t make sense though because upgrading between the two plans is cheaper than paying for the VPN separately.

 VPNs are useful for general privacy protection.
 When you select your pretend-location, you can also get around geo-restricted content.
 For example, a UK user could have their VPN routed through the US and then sign-up and watch the US version of Netflix.

-The service is configured through the software (i.e. not at the router level) and you do not have to manually set anything up on your network.
-Simply go to the VPN section on Windows, Mac, Android or iOS, and you can easily turn it on.
+The software can configure the service (i.e. not at the router level).
+Good news is you don’t have to manually set anything up on your network.
+Simply go to the VPN section on Windows, Mac, Android, or iOS, and you can easily turn it on.

 While you can choose most regions of the world to spoof your location, this is also where the VPN server itself is located.
 You will get faster speeds the closer you are to home.